chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-opencascade-mixer-with-pbt-impeller/3d-opencascade-mixer-with-pbt-impeller.rst

       end
     end

-Additionnal information on the ``particles`` parameters can be found on :doc:`../../../parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver`.
+Additional information on the ``particles`` parameters can be found on :doc:`../../.
+./parameters/sharp-immersed-boundary/sharp-immersed-boundary`.

 --------